Weather in Australia

 That should be highlighted: Australia is inhabited with 8 out of 10 most dangerous and poisonous spiders.
 It’s questionable if you meet even one of them in your daily life.
 That’s quite difficult.
 Though your chances increase in proportion to your place of residence.
 The northern parts of the country are more housed with them and if you live in the very northern area in the country, your chances are growing then.

 Sharks and sea wasps also live in northern waters.

 My overview of Australia

 Resume: this is the country that boils in its grooving and placid life.
-Safety is set to the highest priority and thus, no one feels worried about extreme or criminal cases; serious crime is not common in here.
+Safety is set to the highest priority and thus, no one feels worried about extreme or criminal cases; serious crime is not common here.
 Pedestrians are respected go by crosswalks though I met several hot rodders there.

-This is kind of paradise for children: they are offered a world of playgrounds and other entertainments to enjoy the place.
+This is kind of a paradise for children: they are offered a world of playgrounds and other entertainment to enjoy the place.

 P.S.
 I believe Australia is the perfect place in the world to live and study.

 I am rather pleased with where I am, with my student life, people, climate and weather.
 The country gave me a good run for all of these and I had to get to know many new things to open for the first time and broaden my outlook.